Why Become a Cedarville Preceptor?

 The PA student’s education is incomplete without engagement with preceptors and patients in real world clinical settings.
 Preceptors will take students for a four-week clinical rotation in their medical specialty as your schedule allows.
 As a Preceptor your role will include supervision, teaching, mentoring and assessment of PA students as their clinical judgement and skills progress.

-Some of the student skills you would asses include: history taking, physical examination, evaluation and diagnoses of common medical problems, treatment planning, patient education and interaction, and effective & efficient communication (written & verbal).
+Some of the student skills you would assess include: history taking, physical examination, evaluation and diagnoses of common medical problems, treatment planning, patient education and interaction, and effective & efficient communication (written & verbal).

 What Are a Preceptor's Responsibilities?